Sumedang Regency: Administrative districts

-Notes: (a) comprising 4 kelurahan (Cipameungpeuk, Kotakulon, Pasanggrahan and Regol Wetan) and 10 desa. (b) comprising 3 kelurahan (Kotakaler, Situ and Talun) and 10 desa.
+Notes: (a) comprising 4 kelurahan (Cipameungpeuk, Kotakulon, Pasanggrahan and Regol Wetan) and 10 desa.

+(b) comprising 3 kelurahan (Kotakaler, Situ and Talun) and 10 desa.

-The first five districts named above - Jatinangor, Cimanggung, Tanjungsari, Sukasari, and Pamulihan - are in the southwest corner of the regency adjacent to Bandung City and lie within the Bandung Metropolitan Area.
-They cover 224.53 km^{2} and had a combined population of 349,750 at the 2010 Census, and 365,622 at the 2020 Census; their official estimate as at mid-2024 was 379,638.
+The first five districts named above - Jatinangor, Cimanggung, Tanjungsari, Sukasari, and Pamulihan - are in the southwest corner of Sumedang Regency adjacent to Bandung City and Bandung Regency, and lie within the Bandung Metropolitan Area.
+They cover 224.53 km^{2} and had a combined population of 349,750 at the 2010 Census, and 365,622 at the 2020 Census; their official estimate as at mid 2025 was 383,083, whereas local registration data indicates a population for that date of 394,769 in these five districts.

 Jatigede Dam

 In August 2011, the project of constructing the Jatigede Dam on the Cimanuk River was begun.
 The dam capacity is almost one billion cubic metre and is Indonesia's second-biggest dam in capacity after the Jatiluhur Dam.

 The agreement to make a hydropower plant with a capacity of 2x25 megawatts and an estimated cost of $224.4 million was signed in December 2011.
 The production was incorporated into the Java-Bali 150KiloVolt transmission system in 2015.